claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 ##### Prototype a solution

-Conduct a short prototyping process (as simple as a single-page "Hello, World" website) to test your agency's ability to support an Agile software development project in terms of technology, human resources, and policy.
+Conduct a short prototyping process (as simple as a single-page "Hello, World" website) to test your agency's ability to support an agile software development project in terms of technology, human resources, and policy.
 The prototype is a disposable artifact of the process, not something that will ever be deployed for public use.

 This work will help the team understand their tool preferences and document internal processes.
 This will likely be useful supporting documentation in a Request for Proposal (RFP) or to give to the winning contractor so they can get started quickly.